epomatti/ms-fabric-private-link/README.md

 After purchasing Fabric Capacity, **assign the capacity to the workspace**.

 ### Create the Private Link Service

+> [!IMPORTANT]
+> Azure Private Link resources for Fabric described in this section must be created **after the Fabric Capacity has been associated with the workspace**.
+If not, port 1433 will not resolve.
+To fix it, simply delete and recreate the Private Link service and endpoints associated with Fabric.

 After Private Link is enabled in the tenant, and the Fabric capacity is assigned to the workspace, create the Private Link resources in Azure.